-If there is the potential to have a substantial adverse effect on species identified as a candidate, sensitive, or special status species (protected species) in local or regional plans, policies, or regulation, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife Service (USFW), coordination will be recommended with applicable agency to avoid impacts prior to qualifying for the small Industrial Order.
-Adoption of the Small Industrial Order will not have a substantial adverse effect on any candidate, sensitive, or special status species.
+If there is the potential to have a substantial adverse effect on species identified as a candidate, sensitive, or special status species (protected species) in local or regional plans, policies, or regulation, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife (USFW), applicants will not qualify for the Limited Domestic Order and coordination will be recommended with applicable agency to avoid impacts.
+Adoption of the Limited Domestic Order will not have a substantial adverse effect on any candidate, sensitive, or special status species.